mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 bone.
 Ammunition must also be made from similar materials and use propellants with a different chemical signature to standard.
 For this reason Extreme Stealth weapons increase cost by 250%.
-Extreme Stealth am- munition costs 20 times standard, though many Extreme Stealth guns can fire standard ammunition, mainly for practice purposes.
-If used in the field, standard ammu- nition reduces the stealth benefits of this configuration.
+Extreme Stealth am-munition costs 20 times standard, though many Extreme Stealth guns can fire standard ammunition, mainly for practice purposes.
+If used in the field, standard ammu-nition reduces the stealth benefits of this configuration.
-Extreme Stealth weapons reduce Physical and Emissions Signatures by three levels (two with standard ammu- nition) and impose DM-6 on attempts to detect the weapon by device, search or observation (DM-4 if using standard ammunition).
+Extreme Stealth weapons reduce Physical and Emissions Signatures by three levels (two with standard ammu-nition) and impose DM-6 on attempts to detect the weapon by device, search or observation (DM-4 if using standard ammunition).
 Most Extreme Stealth weapons are handguns, known colloquially as 'body pistols', but